benbovy/4learners_python/README.md

     └───src
         │...               # here go the code snippets and scripts └───_solutions
-            │...           # solutions for coding challenges
+            │...           # solutions for coding challenges (don't cheat yourself ;-))

-_Note that we are currently working on lessons to provide our curriculum in a more generic form, hence, come back once in a while and check the [master branch](https://github.com/swc-bb/4learners) for updates._
+_Note that we are currently working on lessons to present our curriculum in a more generic form, hence, come back once in a while and check the [master branch](https://github.com/swc-bb/4learners) for updates._

  ***